 As we know, transition is the final part of the first stage.
 Everyone will experience transition differently but this stage is generally characterized by regular intense contractions and some subtle (and not so subtle) behavioral changes.

-There are some common physical and emotional signs that can give you (and your birth team) a clue that you might be entering transition.
+Some common physical and emotional signs can give you (and your birth team) a clue that you might be entering transition.

 What to expect during transition phase